 IP-Symcon contains seven different types of objects:

-Objects can be categories, instances, variables, scripts, events, media, or links.
+Objects can be categories, instances, variables, automations, events, media, or links.

 Every object is identified by a fixed and unchangable ID (identification number).
 This leads to multiple advantages:

 Add a new object.
 A dialog is opened that configures all relevant settings step by step.
-For further information, see Invalid Link: Add Object.
+For further information, see Add Object.